-A current focus for the BOA is on supporting the development of new registries and audits in trauma and orthopaedics, in collaboration with specialist societies under a workstream called ‘Quality Outcomes’.
-National audits and registries can serve various purposes, for example, they can:
+This programme was focused on supporting the development of new registries and audits in trauma and orthopaedics, in collaboration with specialist societies under a workstream called ‘Quality Outcomes’.

 What are the ‘emerging’ registries?

-There are currently eight ‘emerging’ registries or audits each led by or set up in conjunction with specialist societies or clinician leads in the relevant area.
-These are the British Spine Registry, the National Ligament Registry (NLR), the UK Knee Osteotomy Registry (UKKOR), the Non-Arthroplasty Hip Register (NAHR), the Bone and Joint Infection Registry and audits led by BSSH, BOFAS and BLRS.
+There are currently seven ‘emerging’ registries or audits each led by or set up in conjunction with specialist societies or clinician leads in the relevant area.
+These are the British Spine Registry, the National Ligament Registry (NLR), the UK Knee Osteotomy Registry (UKKOR), the Non-Arthroplasty Hip Register (NAHR), the Bone and Joint Infection Registry and audits led by BSSH and BOFAS.
 (These are in addition to the well-established NJR, NHFD and TARN.)
-Some of them have already begun to collect data, while others are earlier in their development.

 - BOFAS Registry